 The Scale Problem with Manual Reconciliation

-Tools built for multi-document extraction address this directly.
-With Invoice Data Extraction, AP teams can upload mixed batches of commercial invoices, CI1 forms, and CUSMA certifications and extract vendor details, HS codes, declared values, duty amounts, and origin data across all document types into a single structured output.
-The result is a consolidated file where cross-referencing becomes a filter operation rather than a manual hunt across separate PDFs.
-Teams looking to automate cross-border invoice data extraction can eliminate the extraction bottleneck entirely and focus their attention on the discrepancies that actually require human judgment.
+With Invoice Data Extraction, AP teams can upload mixed batches of commercial invoices, CI1 forms, and CUSMA certifications and extract vendor details, HS codes, declared values, duty amounts, and origin data into one structured output.
+Teams looking to automate cross-border invoice data extraction can turn cross-referencing into a review workflow instead of a manual hunt across PDFs.

 Related Articles